FAFSA Check List.

 Federal Loan Limits

-Loan limits depend on dependency status:
+Loan limits depend on your dependency status:

 • Dependent undergraduates: Up to $31,000 total